ID

 2. Nullable elements only.
 List wrappers admit [Type] and [ID] only.
 [Type!] and [ID!] reject at classify time with a diagnostic pointing at the nullable form.
 Singleton Type / Type! and ID / ID! continue to admit on the singleton verbs; an RLS-filtered single row surfaces as null, and Type! bubbles to the field per standard GraphQL semantics (intended, not a footgun).

 3. Missing slot semantics.
 A null at position i means "the database did not produce a row for this input."
-That can be: the targeted row did not exist (DELETE-by-PK, UPDATE-by-PK), or the produced row was filtered from RETURNING by RLS (any verb).
+That can be: the targeted row did not exist (DELETE-by-PK, UPDATE-by-PK), or the produced row was filtered by RLS from the result the carrier reads (the re-fetch SELECT, or RETURNING on DELETE; any verb).
 The contract is binary, not reason-coded; callers who need reasons compose with the R12 errors channel (out of scope for R242).

 Per-verb failure-model summary